CentauriSoldier/LuaEx/README.md

 - Feature: added ***stack*** class.

 **v0.40**
 - Bugfix:  metavalue causing custom type check to fail to return the proper value.
 - Bugfix:  typo that caused global enums to not be put into the global environment.
 - Feature: enums can now also be non-global.
 - Feature: the enum created by a call to the enum function is now returned.

 **v0.30**
-- Hardened the protected table to prevent accidental tampering.
+- Change:  Added a meta table to ***\_G*** in the **init** module.
-- Added a meta table to ***\_G*** in the **init** module.
+- Change:  Changed the name of the **const** module and function to **constant** for Lua 5.1 - 5.4 compatibility.
-- Changed the name of the const module and function to constant for Lua 5.1 - 5.4 compatibility.
+- Change:  Altered the way constants and enums work by using the new, ***\_G*** metatable to prevent deletion or overwriting.
-- Altered the way constants and enums work by using the new, ***\_G*** metatable to prevent deletion or overwriting.
+- Change:  Updated several modules.
-- Updated several modules.
+- Feature: Hardened the protected table to prevent accidental tampering.

 **v0.20**
-- Added the enum object.
+- Change: Added the enum object.
-- Updated a few modules.
+- Change: Updated a few modules.

 **v0.10**
 - Compiled various modules into **LuaEx**.